richardr1126/project-computer-graphics/README.md

     - Textured bark and leaves with alpha blending.
   - **Terrain**:
     - Forest ground with height variations and normals using display lists.
-    - Mountain ring surrounding the scene with noise-based height variations.
+    - Mountain rock ring surrounding the scene with noise-based height variations.
-    - Normal-mapped rock texture on the distant mountain ring (color + normal map in a GLSL shader, togglable at runtime).
+    - **Normal-mapped terrain shader:** forest ground and mountain rock ring both use color + normal maps with a shared terrain shader, fog-aware and togglable with `B`.
   - **Bullseyes**: Three textured bullseye targets with animated motion.
   - **Arrow**: Physics-based projectile that can be shot from the camera position.
   - **Light Sphere**: Smooth light source for the scene, which transitions between sun and moon lighting.